ghan-logo

 rail travel

-An icon of Australian rail travel and one of the world’s great train journeys, ride the rails of history aboard The Ghan Expedition between Darwin and Adelaide.
+An icon of Australian rail travel and one of the world’s great train journeys, ride the rails of history aboard The Legendary Ghan between Adelaide and Darwin.

 A wild and